carolinecole25/MS3_CC_mint/README.md

 ### Testing client stories from UX section

 #### Site Users
+1. The ability to easily use and navigate the website.
+    1.
+2. All recipes to be displaying effectively and is userfriendly.
+    1.
+3. A functioning main menu button which adapts to whether the user is logged in or not.
+    1.
+4. Visual icons and images that suit the website.
+    1.
+5. MongoDB to store data safely and effectively.
+    1.
+6. Leaves users to wanting follow other users recipes and gain inspiration to cook.
+    1.
+7. Leaves users wanting to add more of their recipes onto the website.
+    1.
+8. Users to enjoy visiting the website.
+    1.

 #### Site Owner
+9. As the site owner I want the customers to easily navigate the website.
+    1.
+10. As the site owner I want all data inputted into the website, such as passwords, to be stored safely.
+    1.
+11. As the site owner I want users coming back to use the site for inspiration or to have an easily accessible way of storing their recipes.
+    1.
+12. As the site owner I want my websit to be fully functioning and responsive.
+    1.
+13. As the site owner, I want the website to suit my target customer and adhere to their wants and needs.
+    1.
+14. As the site owner, I want the website to be professional.
+    1.

 ## Bugs
 JavaScript dropdown menu did not work as expected, I used code from [Task Manager Auth Tutorial](https://github.com/Code-Institute-Solutions/TaskManagerAuth/blob/main/04-AddingATask-WritingToTheDatabase/02-materialize-select-validation/static/js/script.js) to fix this problem.